iggyfisk/PerchBuddy/README.md

 # PerchBuddy
 Your friend in Azeroth and beyond!

-Quickly searcher highper.ch for replays with players you're currently in game with.
+Quickly searches [the perch](https://highper.ch) for replays containing players you're currently in game with/against.

 * Ctrl + Shift + P during load screen
 * Ctrl + Shift + O during game, with the Allies window open (coming soon!)